-Estimates of positive usage rates from both random and non-random testing are discussed separately.
-All survey estimates from the 2011 survey are presented in Tables 1 and 2, which also include estimates from the 2009 and 2010 surveys.
-Unless specified otherwise, the term "positive usage rate" refers to use of any of the five drugs previously referenced.
+Estimates of positive usage rates from both random and non-random testing are discussed separately, below.
+Estimates from the 2013 survey are presented in Table 1 (drugs) and Table 2 (alcohol), which also include estimates from the 2011 and 2012 surveys.
+The term "positive usage rate" refers to use of any of the five drugs referenced in the previous section, and the overall positive rate also includes refusals to test, which are treated as positives.